 - Tutors, counselors, or student aides

 To receive sign language interpretation in their classes, students must:

-- Schedule an initial meeting with the Interpreting Services Coordinator
+- Schedule an initial meeting with the Access Coordinator for Interpreting Services

-- Provide the Interpreting Services Coordinator with a detailed copy of their class schedule as soon as they register each semester (the schedule must include the course number and title, instructor’s name, days the class meets, beginning and ending time, building and room number)
+- Provide the Access Coordinator for Interpreting Services with a detailed copy of their class schedule as soon as they register each semester (the schedule must include the course number and title, instructor’s name, days the class meets, beginning and ending time, building and room number)

 Prospective students and others not currently enrolled in classes requesting interpretation for GSU events or activities should fill out the request for Accommodations for Events and Activities.
 Currently enrolled students should also use this form for requests outside of their regular courses.

-Faculty and staff requiring interpretation in the course of their GSU employment should contact their department supervisor with all requests.
+Faculty and staff requiring interpretation in the course of their GSU employment should contact the ADA Coordinator for employees at email@example.com.

-For more information about interpreting services, email The Access and Accommodations Center or call the Interpreting Coordinator at 404-413-1560.
+For more information about interpreting services, email The Access and Accommodations Center or call the Access Coordinator for Interpreting Services at 404-413-1560.